Charlotte Figi, Teen Who Inspired Cannabis Medical Research & Advocacy, Dies From Coronavirus At 13

-Charlotte Figi, a Colorado teenager whose personal health journey helped pave the way for more-widespread acceptance of medical marijuana, has died of COVID-19, the disease caused by the novel coronavirus, The Denver Post reports.
+Charlotte Figi, a Colorado teenager whose personal health journey helped pave the way for more widespread acceptance of medical marijuana, has died of COVID-19, the disease caused by the novel coronavirus, The Denver Post reports.
 She was 13 years old.

 Charlotte was born with Dravet syndrome, an illness that causes severe, frequent, and prolonged seizures.
 However, at the age of 5, not long after Colorado legalized medical marijuana, Charlotte’s parents began treating her with cannabidiol, or CBD, a compound derived from the cannabis plant that, unlike its counterpart THC, doesn’t produce a “high” in the users.